ska-telescope/developer.skatelescope.org/src/howto/terraform-linting.rst

 Linting Automatically
 =====================

-To perform terraform linting automatically through a CI/CD pipeline, add the following lines to the .gitlab-ci.yml file:
+To perform Terraform linting automatically through a CI/CD pipeline, add the following lines to the .gitlab-ci.yml file:

 .. code-block:: yaml